jingwenzhang1118/jingwenzhang1118/research.md

 <br>
 <hr style="background-color: whitesmoke; size: 1px; opacity: .25">

-## Human capital investment and Supporting underperforming Employees
+## Human capital investment and supporting underperforming employees
 <div style="background-color: whitesmoke; color: black; font-size: 17px; text-align: justify">Should firms give up on their underperforming employees?
 The answer is a resounding NO. A better strategy is to provide human capital investment to those underperforming employees who still have the potential for improvement.
 </div>